UNINETTSigma2/documentation/storage/performance-tips.md

 lfs setstripe --size 8M --count 4 "my_dir"
 ```

+It is advisable to use higher stripe count for scientific application that
+writes to a single file from hundreds of nodes, or a binary executable that
+is loaded by many nodes when an application starts.

+Choose a stripe size between 1MB and 4MB for sequential I/O. Larger than 4MB
+stripe size may result in performance loss in case of shared files.

+Set the stripe size a multiple of the write() size, if your application is
+writing in a consistent and aligned way.

 ## Small files

 For many small files and one client accessing each file, change stripe count to 1.